zamfi/cca-computational-practices-2-spring-2019/project2.md

    -  Add "turn signals" that blink whenever the box is turning.
    -  Add a "reverse" light that turns on when the box moves backwards.
 -  Go crazy with the mechanics: add two more wheels, and figure out a way to turn them using a servo motor.
 (Some research will be required!)

+### Week 4

+This week, use the [boxbot template](https://github.com/zamfi/boxbot-controller) to create a React interface to your Pi-enabled cardboard box.

+Your homework assignment is to complete documentation for your project.
+This should include:

+- Your code
+- A system diagram
+- An electrical schematic (feel free to build from [this fritzing document](img/arduino+driver+motors.fzz)
+- A written description of your project outcome.

+Put these in a github repository and [email me](mailto:zamfi@cca.edu) the link!